Voivodic/ExSHalos/_sources/tutorials/halo_catalogues.rst

 Generating a halo catalogue
 ===========================

-In this tutorial, we will present, for the first time, how to generate a (appoximated) halo catalogue using ExSHalos.
+In this tutorial, we will present, for the first time, how to generate a (approximated) halo catalogue using ExSHalos.
 We will use the cosmology of the `MDPL2 <https://www.cosmosim.org/metadata/mdpl2/>`_ simulation as an example.
 We will also fit the parameters of the barrier such that the mass function approximates the `Tinker's one <https://arxiv.org/abs/1001.3162>`_.

 After reading this, you will learn: